Trial of Michel Tabachnik: Initial investigation

 Following the Vercors deaths, on 23 December 1995, during the Journal de 13 heures program on the French channel TF1, journalist Gilles Bouleau claimed that the group had survived and united behind Tabachnik, indirectly declaring that Tabachnik was the mastermind behind the Vercors massacre.
 Later, Swiss journalist Arnaud Bédat acquired photos claimed to directly implicate Tabachnik in the OTS's actions.
 This information was picked up by the media, leading Tabachnik to give a public denial.
 Tabachnik initially minimized his role and denied having been close to Di Mambro, but was eventually forced to admit that he had been a close associate, resulting in increased suspicion on him and his name making headline news in association with the case.

 There was less proof tying Tabachnik to the 1995 deaths than the earlier suicides, as Tabachnik had no involvement with any of the dead.
 Fontaine needed to try someone, and Tabachnik was investigated following the incident.
 Fontaine placed him under examination on 12 June 1996 for conspiracy.
 At the time of the investigation, due to the death of the two leaders in Salvan in 1994, Tabachnik was the only defendant in the case.
 Fontaine considered that Tabachnik, through his writings and his conferences, could have incited followers to commit suicide.
 He was therefore charged with participation in a criminal conspiracy.

 In his defense, Tabachnik published the book Bouc émissaire: Dans le piège du Temple Solaire, with a preface by Pierre Boulez.
 On 11 July 2000, following an examination of his writings, Fontaine decided that there was enough evidence against Tabachnik to bring the case to trial.
 Fontaine suspected that Tabachnik had known that the deaths were being prepared.
-Additionally, the writings were alleged to brainwashed the members.
+Additionally, the writings were alleged to have brainwashed the members.
 Tabachnik denied that he had any prior knowledge of the deaths, claiming he had only occasionally spoken at OTS conferences.
 He admitted to having been a member of the group, though he had initially denied it.
 Another member of the group, Claude Giron, a pharmacist, was also indicted for criminal conspiracy in February 1997, as he was suspected of supplying the drugs used in the killings to the group.
 The case against him was dismissed in July of that year.

 Fontaine was interviewed in the 2000 book L'Ordre du Temple solaire: Les Secrets d'une manipulation, by Bédat, Bouleau, and Bernard Nicholas.
 As a result, Tabachnik's lawyer Francis Szpiner requested Fontaine be removed from the case on 28 February 2000.
 They claimed his statements within the book, which had discussed his legal processes and rationale for trying Tabachnik, were a violation of legal secrecy.
 This was rejected by judge Barillon.